-The U.S. Postal Service delivered more than 6 billion packages in 2018, and many of those included bound and packet mail – larger than a standard envelope but smaller than a parcel or shipping box.
-Enrollment kits from healthcare companies, orders from booksellers, and catalogues from retailers are included in this bound and packet mail category.
+The U.S. Postal Services delivers more than 6 billion packages annually and expects total package volume to increase approximately 7% by FY20301.
+Many of those include mail larger than a standard envelope (flats) but smaller than a parcel or shipping box.
+Enrollment kits from healthcare companies, orders from booksellers, and catalogues from retailers are included in this category.